auth0/docs/articles/cms/wordpress/extending.md

 ## Filters

 Filters in WordPress also run custom code at specific points during processing but always return a modified value of the same type that was passed in.
 [Learn more about filters here](https://developer.wordpress.org/plugins/hooks/filters/).
-These exmaples are maintained [here](https://github.com/joshcanhelp/auth0-wp-test/blob/master/inc/hooks-core-filters.php).
+These examples are maintained [here](https://github.com/joshcanhelp/auth0-wp-test/blob/master/inc/hooks-core-filters.php).

 ### auth0_get_wp_user